gitplus-apps/payfluid/README.md

         ->callbackUrl("https://your/callback_or_webhook/url")   // This is your webhook.
 Details of the payment will be sent here
         ->otherInfo("Any extra information");                   // Any extra information.

+    // You can now get a payment link object.
     // Use both the payment object and secure credentials to get a payment link.
     $paymentLink = $payfluid->getPaymentLink($credentials, $payment);